CopernicaMarketingSoftware/Documentation/SMTPeter/secure.md

 Of course SMTPeter guides you on how the adjust your DNS records accordingly.

-## What if you do not set up a sender domain?
+## What if you do not sign emails or set up a sender domain?

-Setting up a sender domain via the SMTPeter.com dashboard is _optional_.
+Signing emails or setting up a sender domain via the SMTPeter.com dashboard is _optional_.
-If you do not set up sender domains, all mails that you send through the SMTPeter.com gateway are simply forwarded to the internet, using our IP addresses and using our domain names - and many emails will probably just end up where you want them to be: in the mailboxes of your recipients.
+If you do not sign emails or set up sender domains, all mails that you send through the SMTPeter.com gateway are simply forwarded to the internet, using our IP addresses and using our domain names - and many emails will probably just end up where you want them to be: in the mailboxes of your recipients.